 For a Family Getaway: Taj Holiday Village Resort & Spa

 Dining at the Taj Holiday Village Resort & Spa’s Caravela restaurant, overlooking the tranquil Sinquerim Beach, is almost as memorable as its menu—an inspired spread of world comforts treated with Goa’s signature warming spices.
 All colonnaded courtyards, Romanesque arches and dark-wooded balcãos, this charming resort has artfully maintained every inch of its Indo-Portuguese architectural heritage.
-Add in a dedicated children’s activity centre and swimming pool, yoga classes in the pavilion and north Goa’s choicest beaches within easy reach, and you have a family holiday of dreams.
+Add in a dedicated children’s activity centre and swimming pool, yoga classes in the pavilion and north Goa’s choicest beaches within easy reach, and you have the perfect luxury family holiday in India.

 For History Buffs: Fort Tiracol